Network society

-Network society is the expression coined in 1991 related to the social, political, economic and cultural changes caused by the spread of networked, digital information and communications technologies.
+Network society is the set of social, political, economic, and cultural changes brought about by the widespread use of networked digital information and communication technologies.

 The intellectual origins of the idea can be traced back to the work of early social theorists such as Georg Simmel who analyzed the effect of modernization and industrial capitalism on complex patterns of affiliation, organization, production and experience.

 Origins

 The term network society was coined by Jan van Dijk in his 1991 Dutch book De Netwerkmaatschappij (The Network Society) and by Manuel Castells in The Rise of the Network Society (1996), the first part of his trilogy The Information Age.
 In 1978 James Martin used the related term 'The Wired Society' indicating a society that is connected by mass- and telecommunication networks.

 Van Dijk defines the network society as a society in which a combination of social and media networks shapes its prime mode of organization and most important structures at all levels (individual, organizational and societal).
 He compares this type of society to a mass society that is shaped by groups, organizations and communities ('masses') organized in physical co-presence.

+Manuel Castells defines the network society as a new social structure emerging from advances in information and communication technologies.
+It represents a shift from industrial production to a knowledge economy, where information flows across global networks.